Millwall F.C.: Notable former players

-Note: Current player George Saville has been capped internationally while playing for Millwall, and will be added to the list when they leave the club.

 Managers

-There have been 34 permanent and 15 caretaker managers since the appointment of the club's first professional manager, Bert Lipsham on 4 May 1911.
-From 1890 to 1910, Millwall directors Kidd, Stopher and Saunders were honorary managers, also working under the title of club secretary.
+Since the appointment of the club's first professional manager, Bert Lipsham on 4 May 1911, there have been 50 individual managers (including 34 permanent and 17 caretaker managers), across 53 management spells.
+From 1890 to 1910, Millwall directors Kidd, Stopher, and Saunders were honorary managers, also working under the title of club secretary.
 Bob Hunter is Millwall's longest serving manager, having stayed at the helm for 15 years.
-Prior to becoming manager, he was the club's trainer for 21 years.
 He died in office in 1933, having served at the club for a total of 36 years.
 Steve Claridge holds the shortest tenure at the club, having been in charge for a period of 36 days without ever taking charge of a first-team game.
+7 managers have held the position of manager multiple times, with club top goal scorer Neil Harris the only manager to hold the position on 3 separate occasions.
 Every Millwall manager has come from the United Kingdom or Ireland.